-Developing a multi-faceted marketing strategy that targets a variety of different buyers is crucial in business today.
+Developing a multi-faceted marketing strategy that considers the latest online buying trends and targets a variety of different buyers is crucial in business today.
 63% of marketing teams say that their top challenge is generating traffic to their brand.
 That’s why when planning a marketing strategy, your goal should be to target many different channels as possible.
 This way, you can expand your reach and introduce new customers to your product or service.
 When it comes to marketing your brand, there’s two approaches that companies commonly take – branded and non-branded marketing.
 Let’s look into the difference between the two, and why investing i non-branded marketing is crucial to your team’s strategy.

 What’s the Difference Between Branded & Non-Branded Marketing?